 ‘CITED is incredibly important to me because its aims match my commitments: to foster transformative innovations in teacher education, centering equity and justice.
 Bringing together an international community of teacher educators, CITED is uniquely positioned to bring about research-based transformations—for the profession, by the profession.’

-Dr Christine Harrison
+Professor Christine Harrison

 Associate Director (London)

-Chris Harrison is Reader in Science Education at King’s College London.
+Chris Harrison is Professor in Science Education at King’s College London.
 An active member of the science education community internationally, she is well known for her work in the interface between research and practice.
 Her research on classroom assessment has been highly influential on policy and practice in schools around the world as well as informing the curriculum of teacher education programmes in many countries.
 Her current research – including studies of assessment capability in teacher education and school science teaching – is funded by the Wellcome Trust, the Social Sciences and Humanities Research Council (Canada) and the European Commission.

 ‘Often teachers are asked to make changes in how they work in classrooms.
 Teacher educators are therefore critically important.
 For me, CITED provides a space for teacher educators to exercise their professional thinking, experience and rigour in taking forward new ideas in a direction that is both warranted and aspirational.’